klnamv/gpt_arena/README.md

 - Add a personal account (username, password, API key);
 - Save user info, sessions in DataBase (MongoDB or Postgres);
 - Add the ability to select models for comparison (drop-down list);
-- Adapt the web application for mobile devices;
+- Adapt the web application for mobile devices.

 # Known Problems 🐛
 - The web application is not adapted for phones and tablets.